JaCzekanski/ps1-tests/README.md

-access-time              | Test CPU access time to different parts of memory map code-in-io               | Check whether code execution from Scratchpad as various IO ports is possible cop                      | Check how CPU behave when accessing missing/disabled coprocessors
+access-time              | Test CPU access time to different parts of memory map code-in-io               | Check whether code execution from Scratchpad as various IO ports is possible cop                      | Check how CPU behave when accessing missing/disabled coprocessors io-access-bitwidth       | Test how writes with different bitwidths behaves for different io devices

 ### DMA